 Most multilobe motors have a hollow rotor.
 This can be blanked off or fitted with a jet nozzle.
 When the standard performance range for the motor matches the drilling requirements, a blanking plug is normally fitted.
 The rotor nozzle can be easily replaced on the rig.
 (It normally entails removing the dump valve first).
 Use of this rotor nozzle can:

 - Reduce the Drilling Bit RPM at high flow rates.
-This is a useful option when using a conventional tricone bit.
-It helps to prolong bit life by reducing wear on the bit bearings etc.
+This is a useful option when using a conventional tri-cone bit.
+It helps to prolong the bit life by reducing wear on the bit bearings etc.

-The circulating temperature is a key factor in the selection of mud motor specification as it is dictating the amount of interference in assembling the rotor/stator.
+The circulating temperature is a key factor in the selection of mud motor specification as it dictates the amount of interference in assembling the rotor/stator.
 The higher the anticipated downhole temperature, the less compression is required between a rotor and stator.

-Mud motors are designed to operate effectively with all types of oil-based mud and water-base drilling fluids, as well as with oil-emulsion, high-viscosity, and high-density drilling fluids, air, mist, and foam.
+Mud motors are designed to operate effectively with all oil-based mud and water-base drilling fluids, as well as with oil-emulsion, high-viscosity, and high-density drilling fluids, air, mist, and foam.